plotly/plotly.py-docs/notebooks/filled-area-plots.md

     v4upgrade: true
 ---

 This example shows how to fill the area enclosed by traces.

 ## Filled area plot with plotly.express

-Plotly express functions take as argument a tidy [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+[Plotly Express](../plotly-express/) functions take as a first argument a [tidy `pandas.DataFrame`](https://www.jeannicholashould.com/tidy-data-in-python.html).

 `px.area` creates a stacked area plot.
 Each filled area corresponds to one value of the column given by the `line_group` parameter.